natthphong/ZeroCopy_ServerClient_Java/README.md

 # ZeroCopy_ServerClient_Java

 # set path in host.java
-# set ip address in cilent
+# set ipv4 in cilent
 ## Zerocopy and copybasic with java NIO/IO